TykTechnologies/tyk-charts/components/tyk-dashboard/README.md

 You can update them in your local values.yaml file under `global.redis.addrs` and `global.redis.pass`.
 Alternatively, you can use `--set` flag to set it in Tyk installation.
 For example `--set global.redis.pass=$REDIS_PASSWORD`

-### Set Mongo or PostgresSQL connection details (Required)
+### Set MongoDB or PostgresSQL connection details (Required)
-If you have already installed mongo/postgresSQL, you can set the connection details in `global.mongo` and `global.postgres` section of values file respectively.
+If you have already installed MongoDB or PostgreSQL, you can set the connection details in `global.mongo` and `global.postgres` section of values file respectively.

-If not, you can use these rather excellent charts provided by Bitnami to install mongo/postgres:
+If not, you can use these rather excellent charts provided by Bitnami to install MongoDB or PostgreSQL:

-**Mongo Installation**
+**MongoDB Installation**

 ```bash
 helm install tyk-mongo bitnami/mongodb --version {HELM_CHART_VERSION} --set "replicaSet.enabled=true" -n tyk